 Marthe Armitage is truly special in the world of wallpaper.
-More artist than designer, she’s hand-blocked her botanical wallpapers on the same press since the Fifties.
+More artist than designer, she’s hand-blocked her botanical wallpapers on the same press since the 1950s.
 Paired with a painted bench, her Flora print brings the spirit of the summer garden inside.

 Used in a hallway, this joyful and intricate wallpaper is the perfect choice for creating an eye-catching first impression.
 A generous arrangement of faux pink hydrangeas echoes the colour in the pattern behind.

-From the sophisticated, cultured yin of chinoiserie to the softly elegant yang of oriental landscapes, China’s rich heritage is a stylish source of decorative beauty.
+From the sophisticated, cultured yin of Chinoiserie to the softly elegant yang of Oriental landscapes, China’s rich heritage is a stylish source of decorative beauty.
 A careful mix of pattern, accessories and furnishings lends a complex sophistication and creates a sense of depth.

 From hand-blocked panels to digitally printed vistas, murals of picturesque landscapes are an expensive way to bring epic scale and romance to a scheme.
 The slender tree branches of this pastoral mural are perfectly echoed in the minimal lines of the crisp, modern furniture.

 We embrace our inner nomad with a considered mix of Eastern, African and South American patterns paired with natural materials, rich textures and bold hues for an elegant, worldly look at home.
-This wallpaper reminds us of heady summer days spent gazing at the ripples on the waters edge.
+This wallpaper reminds us of heady summer days spent gazing at the ripples on the water's edge.